LWENA27/displaylivesensordata/README.md

 ## Arduino Setup

 ### Hardware Connections
-Connect your EC sensor to the Arduino Uno and HC-05 module:
+Connect your pH sensor to the Arduino Nano and HC-05 module:

 ```
 HC-05 Module: